Technologist Mag

 An Action Plan for Pets

 Do you plan on leaving Fido or Meowser behind, when the rains come to wash these streets clean?
 Assuming not, maybe keep a pet carrier with portable food and water dishes handy.
-If you have horses?
-You’ll need to own a trailer and something that can tow it.
+If you have horses, you’ll need to own a trailer and something that can tow it.
 If you have a pet boa constrictor, I don’t have good advice.
 [I do have a pet boa constrictor, and I recommend putting it in a pillowcase. —Ed.]

 Additional Useful Items

 A can opener, to open cans.
 A pair of scissors for all sorts of things.
 Duct tape and sheeting to build temporary shelters or provide cover from rain.
 A box of matches in a ziplock baggie.
 A notepad and a pen.
 Non-shatter plates and cups, whether paper or metal.
+A shovel.
+I really hope you have a good shovel.

 Paper Maps of Your Region